Azure/reliable-web-app-pattern-java/README.md

 - [Find Support](SUPPORT.md)
 - [Contributing](CONTRIBUTING.md)

+## RWA 1.0 Proseware

+The RWA 1.0 Proseware implementation can be found in the [proseware branch](https://github.com/Azure/reliable-web-app-pattern-java/tree/proseware).

 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft